TANUJA-RA/CSMA-CD/README.md

 # CSMA-CD
-This website's aim is to enable the user to visualize and simulate the protocol’s working from the user node’s perspective.

 Welcome to the documentation for our website, which teaches CSMA/CD.
 Our website is aimed to provide an easy-to-understand introduction to the ideas of CSMA/CD.
-This lab website will enable the student to visualize and simulate the protocol's working from the user node's perspective.
+This website will enable the user to visualize and simulate the protocol's working from the user node's perspective.

 Website link:
 Repository Link: https://github.com/TANUJA-RA/CSMA-CD.git